KokonautInc/GardenLite/README.md

 # Kokonaut Garden Lite

-Kokonaut Garden Lite was our first Product and used Open Source Technologies to help Growers Monitor their Crop.
+Kokonaut Garden Lite is our first Product and uses Open Source Technologies.

-We are currently on the Second Generation Sensor, Kokonaut Mizu, so now the Garden Lite has been Open Sourced
+We are currently on the Second Generation Sensor, Kokonaut Mizu, so now the Garden Lite has been Open Sourced.

 # Included are